flightphp/docs/content/en/learn/extending.md

 ## Overriding Framework Methods

 Flight allows you to override its default functionality to suit your own needs, without having to modify any code.
+You can view all the methods you can override [here](/learn/api).

 For example, when Flight cannot match a URL to a route, it invokes the `notFound` method which sends a generic `HTTP 404` response.
 You can override this behavior